 The simplest example of a branch instruction using a variant address is the compiled code for a C language case statement.
 Typically, the evaluation of this statement uses the variable of an expression as an index into a table of offsets, where each offset points to a unique case within the structure.
-For such change-of-flow operations, the MCF5407 uses the debug pins to output the following sequence of information on successive processor clock cycles:
+For such change-of-flow operations, the MCF5307 uses the debug pins to output the following sequence of information on successive processor clock cycles:

-- 1. Use PSTDDATA (0x5) to identify that a taken branch was executed. - 2.
-Optionally signal the target address to be displayed sequentially on the PSTDDATA pins.
+- 1. Use PST (0x5) to identify that a taken branch was executed. - 2.
+Using the PST pins, optionally signal the target address to be displayed sequentially on the DDATA pins.
 Encodings 0x9-0xB identify the number of bytes displayed. - 3.
-The new target address is optionally available on subsequent cycles using the PSTDDATA port.
+The new target address is optionally available on subsequent cycles using the DDATA port.
 The number of bytes of the target address displayed on this port is configurable (2, 3, or 4 bytes).

 Another example of a variant branch instruction would be a JMP (A0) instruction.
-Figure 5-4 shows when the PSTDDATA outputs that indicate when a JMP (A0) executed, assuming the CSR was programmed to display the lower 2 bytes of an address.
+Figure 5-3 shows when the PST and DDATA outputs that indicate when a JMP (A0) executed, assuming the CSR was programmed to display the lower 2 bytes of an address.

-Figure 5-4.
-Example JMP Instruction Output on PSTDDATA
+Figure 5-3.
+Example JMP Instruction Output on PST/DDATA

-PSTDDATA is driven two nibbles at a time with a 0x59; 0x5 indicates a taken branch and the marker value 0x9 indicates a 2-byte address.
-Thus, the remaining 4 nibbles display the lower 2 bytes of address register A0 in least-to-most-significant nibble order.
-The PSTDDATA output after the JMP instruction continues with the next instruction.
+PST is driven with a 0x5 in the first cycle and 0x9 in the second.
+The 0x5 indicates a taken branch and the marker value 0x9 indicates a 2-byte address.
+Thus, the 4 subsequent DDATA nibbles display the lower 2 bytes of address register A0 in least-to-most-significant nibble order.
+The PST output after the JMP instruction completes depends on the target instruction.
+The PST can continue with the next instruction before the address has completely displayed on DDATA because of the DDATA FIFO.
+If the FIFO is full and the next instruction has captured values to display on DDATA, the pipeline stalls (PST = 0x0) until space is available in the FIFO.